Azure/iot-edge-v1/doc/getting_started.md

 >create a folder for the build output and navigate to that folder.

 >run `cmake <path to repo root>`

+>Note: The cmake scripts will check for installed cmake dependencies on your machine before it attempts to fetch, build, and install them for you.

 >run `msbuild /m /p:Configuration="Debug" /p:Platform="Win32" azure_iot_gateway_sdk.sln`